mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 sector.
 Restrained and conservative Apge has a difficult time wooing some of its more impressionable citizens away from Iiradu.
-The Apgeans are staunch traditionalists who favour a Vilani-style caste society in which everyone knows their place.
+The Apgeans are staunch traditionalists who favor a Vilani-style caste society in which everyone knows their place.
 Conversely, there is a great deal of economic mobility on Iiradu, both up and down the scale.
 The fact is most